Serrenti: Economy

 The local economy is predominantly based on agriculture.
 Traditional crops include durum wheat, tomatoes, and artichokes.
 More recently, thanks to the initiatives of several cooperatives, the cultivation of asparagus has been successfully introduced.

 Agricultural activity has also supported the development of related sectors, such as transportation—facilitated by the proximity to State Road 131 (Carlo Felice)—and the processing of agricultural products.

 Another significant sector is stone processing.
 Serrenti is home to quarries of high-quality trachyte, which has been used in the construction of notable works, including the Palace of Justice (Palazzo di Giustizia), the "Old" Market (Mercato Vecchio), and the façade of the San Michele Cemetery (Cimitero di San Michele) in Cagliari.

-Infrastructure and Transport
+Transport

 Roads

 Serrenti is served by Sardinia's main road, the Strada Statale 131 Carlo Felice, which runs to the west of the town.
 Additional connections to neighboring municipalities are provided by Provincial Road 56 (Strada Provinciale 56) and other minor roads.